microspectrometer/microspec/doc/PyPI.md

 the dev-kit and `microspec` will report that it does not see a connected USB device.

-## Install extra requirements for testing and documentation
+# Install extra requirements for testing and documentation

-Developers may want to install additional packages required for running unit tests and rebuilding documentation.
+Developers may want to install additional packages required for running unit tests (pytest) and rebuilding documentation (Sphinx).

 ```
 $ pip install microspec[dev]